Working & Living in Malta

 LIVING IN MALTA

-Malta’s climate is typically Mediterranean, with hot, dry summers, warm and sporadically wet autumns, and short, cool winters with adequate rainfall.
-The temperature is very stable, with an average temperature of 18ºC, and ranging from 12º C to 31ºC from winter to Summer months.
+Malta’s climate is typically the Mediterranean, with hot, dry summers, warm and sporadically wet autumns, and short, cool winters with adequate rainfall.
+The temperature is very stable, with an average temperature of 18ºC, and ranging from 12º C to 31ºC from winter to summer months.

 Finding Jobs in Malta

 The need to ﬁnd a job is without a doubt, the most important step in relocating to another country.
 It is therefore vital to research real possibilities of ﬁnding adequate employment, prior to making the move.
 Here are a number of ways for searching for jobs in Malta.

 – Private recruitment agencies are the best bet for ﬁnding a job.

 – The Employment and Training Corporation (ETC) is Malta’s public employment authority which houses a database of vacancies both in the public and private sectors.

 – Printed newspapers remain a common source for vacancy adverts, although they’ve reduced in importance and are slowly being replaced by online channels.

 – Job boards are becoming quite common as a means of job searching.
 These websites are a collection of vacancies from diﬀerent sources.
 Job boards are also a place for employers to advertise their vacancies.

 Economic stability and a relatively low unemployment rate when compared to the rest of the European countries, has led Malta to become a destination increasingly sought after by investors and employers seeking to set a foothold on the island.
 Due to its locals’ ﬂuency in the English language, increased employment opportunities, and its warm climate, Malta attracts numerous foreigners seeking employment overseas.